Q -1: What are “Stabilization of Symptoms” in the context of car accident injuries?

 • Once diagnosed with Stabilization of Symptoms, two primary outcomes can emerge:

-1. Medical Expense Coverage: Insurance companies may halt compensation for further treatment costs, believing the treatment might no longer be effective.
+Insurance companies may halt compensation for further treatment costs, believing the treatment might no longer be effective.

 .

-2. Compensation for Residual Disability: If GIROJ acknowledges a residual disability post-diagnosis, compensation can significantly increase, covering aspects like lost wages due to the disability, future nursing care fees, and consolation money for the residual disability.
+If GIROJ (General Insurance Rating Organization of Japan) acknowledges a residual disability post-diagnosis, compensation can significantly increase, covering aspects like lost wages due to the disability, future nursing care fees, and consolation money for the residual disability.

 .